 I’m sorry . . .

+Today comes with a heavy heart because I remember loved ones that are no longer near me or alive today.
 I am thinking about you, my daughter, and the life you are about to embark upon.
-I wish there was so many things I could have changed.
+I wish there were so many things I could have changed.
 But I cannot change time or anything as irreversible as the past.

 One day, I will tell you all about my victories.
 I will tell you all about my faults and my flaws.
 I will tell you all about the journeys I took and the journeys I wished I never began in the first place.